 Although a testamentary trust will not avoid the need for probate and will become a public document as it is a part of the will, it can be useful in accomplishing other estate planning goals.
 For instance, the testamentary trust can be used to reduce estate taxes on the death of a spouse or to provide for the care of a child with disabilities.

 The purpose of a supplemental needs trust is to enable the donor to provide for the continuing care of a disabled spouse, child, relative or friend.
 The beneficiary of a well-drafted supplemental needs trust will have access to the trust assets for purposes other than those provided by public benefits programs.

 In this way, the beneficiary will not lose eligibility for benefits such as Supplemental Security Income, Medicaid and low-income housing.
 A supplemental needs trust can be created by the grantor during life or be part of a will.

 Credit Shelter Trusts

-Credit shelter trusts are a way to take full advantage of state and federal estate tax exemptions.
+Credit shelter trusts are a way for married couples to ensure their surviving spouse can take advantage of state and federal estate tax exemptions.

 If you are looking for more information on estate planning and the rules governing the various types of trusts, be sure to connect with a qualified estate planning attorney in your area.